mattlianje/eztime/README.md

 :

 ## Of note
 Time is a deceptively complex domain.
 Java's ZonedDateTime is an excellent foundation - it's well-designed, battle-tested, and handles the complexities of calendars, leap years, and DST.

-Ultimately **EzTime** is just a zdt wrapper to stop teams from foot-gunning themselves and make working with timestamps beautiful.
+Ultimately, **EzTime** is just a zdt wrapper to stop teams from foot-gunning themselves and make working with timestamps beautiful.

 - **Forced Correctness**: EzTime's smart constructors ensure that invalid timestamps never enter your system.
 This isn't just about convenience - it's about making invalid states unrepresentable at the type level.
 The library enforces a powerful 2-step system that eliminates a whole class of timezone bugs:
-   - (Step 1/2) All timestamps are assumed to be UTC/Zulu time unless explicitly specified otherwise ...
+   - 1) All timestamps are assumed to be UTC/Zulu time unless explicitly specified otherwise ...
-   - (Step 2/2) When specified otherwise, you must use IANA timezone identifiers (like "America/New_York") rather than raw offsets.
+   - 2) When specified otherwise, you must use IANA timezone identifiers (like "America/New_York") rather than raw offsets.

 - **Business Logic as Types**: Rather than spreading time-related business logic throughout your codebase, EzTime encourages encapsulating it in type-safe extensions.
 This means your domain rules about time (trading hours, business days, etc.) become part of your type system.